 All properly executed and returned proxies, as well as shares represented in person at the meeting, will be counted for purposes of determining if a quorum is present, whether or not the proxies are instructed to abstain from voting or consist of broker non-votes.
 Under the Utah Revised Business Corporation Act, matters other than the election of directors and certain specified extraordinary matters are approved if the number of votes cast FOR exceed the number of votes cast AGAINST.
-Directors are elected by a plurality of the votes cast.
+Directors will be elected by a plurality of the votes cast.
 Abstentions and broker non-votes are not counted for purposes of determining whether a matter has been approved or a director has been elected.

-Executive officers and directors holding an aggregate of 354,074 shares, or approximately 9%, of the issued and outstanding stock have indicated their intent to vote in favor of all proposals.
+Executive officers and directors holding an aggregate of 326,581 shares, or approximately 9% of the issued and outstanding stock have indicated their intent to vote in favor of proposals 1-3 and against proposal 4.